andreasmhallberg/andreasmhallberg.github.io/_posts/2021-11-10-an-editing-based-workflow.md

 ### Step 4: Editing

 After Step&nbsp;3 (with potential iterations of steps 2 and&nbsp;3 for some parts) I end up with a coherent but poorly written text.
 Now it is time to print it and go at it with a pen.
 I prefer a pen with colored ink because I like how it looks on the page.
-I like to do this at a café or, depending on the season, outside in a park or down by the see.
+I like to do this at a café or, depending on the season, outside in a park or down by the sea.
 Being able to work in a beautiful environment is one of the perks of the trade.

 In going through the text from start to finish I, among other things